Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: Rick Dangerous files are already included and ready to go.
 Just start Rick Dangerous from Ports in the emulationstation menu.

 ### Rocks 'N' Diamonds (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Rocks 'N' Diamonds files are already included and ready to go.
-Just start Rocks N Diamonds from Ports in the emulationstation menu.
+Just start Rocks N Diamonds from Ports in the emulationstation menu. \
+Notes: Thanks to [Artsoft Entertainment](https://git.artsoft.org/rocksndiamonds.git/) for creating this game and making it available for free.

 ### Shovel Knight - Treasure Trove (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You must have a copy of Shovel Knight Treasure Trove for Linux.
 You'll need the shovelknight folder:
 1. Be sure the folder contains subfolders named 32, 64 and data.
 There should also be a filed named ShovelKnight.
 2. Copy the shovelknight folder to the roms/ports folder on your device.
 3. For a guide and video of what to do, check out Retro Game Corps' video guide [here](https://retrogamecorps.com/2021/05/09/shovel-knight-treasure-trove-on-retro-handheld-devices/)
-4. The Shovel Knight.sh file included already will work fine, however, if you follow Retro Game Corp's video guide, be sure to not use the Shovel Knight.sh file from there if you're on a RK2020 or OGA.
+4. The Shovel Knight.sh file included already will work fine, however, if you follow Retro Game Corp's video guide, be sure to not use the Shovel Knight.sh file from there if you're on a RK2020 or OGA. \
+Notes: Thanks to ptitSeb for box86 (https://github.com/ptitSeb/box86) \
+Thanks to JohnnyonFlame for gl4es and the necessary packaging to allow this game to run on ArkOS. (https://github.com/JohnnyonFlame/gl4es/tree/sk_hacks)

 Notes: **For PortMaster version, copy your Shovel Knight Treasure Trove for Linux folder to the ports/shovelknight/gamedata folder.
 You should have ports/shovelknight/gamedata/shovelknight folder structure with additional subfolders such as 32, 64, and data within ports/shovelknight/gamedata/shovelknight.
 Once done, just run Shovel Knight.sh.
 DO NOT OVERWRITE THE Shovel Knight.sh file already included with the one from Retro Game Corp's video or it may not work correctly.
 If you do this, just reinstall Shovel Knight from PortMaster.**